wptrainingteam/learn-wp-content/developer-learning-pathway/introduction-to-wordpress-blocks/02-scaffolding-a-new-block.md

 First, there are three directories:

-*   The `build` directory is where the final deployable build of the block will go.
+*   The `build` directory is where the final deployable build of the block code is located.
 This is the code that powers the block when it's used in the editor.
-You should never need to touch this directory or any of the files in it directly.
+You generally never need to touch this directory or any of the files in it.
-*   The `node_modules` directory is where all the modules that the build process depends on live.
-These are also known as the project dependencies.
-Again you will in all likelihood never look in here.
+*   The `node_modules` directory is where all the Node.js packages are located.
+These are also known as the project dependencies, and you only need this for local block development.
-*   The `src` directory is where you will spend most of your time.
-This is the directory that contains the files that you will work with to create the markup and the functionality of your block.
+*   The `src` directory is where you will spend most of your time writing block code.
+This is the directory that contains the files that you will use to develop yor block.
 These are ultimately compiled into the code in the `build` directory.

 Following those three directories are a number of files.